-In those instances where carry-over doesn’t occur—the end of an annual session or the end of a biennium—all bills that did not reach a status of Passed Second Chamber, Enacted, Vetoed, or Failed are considered “Sine Die - Failed”.
+All bills that did not reach a status of Enacted, Vetoed, or Failed by the time the legislature adjourns are considered “Sine Die - Failed”.
 That is, since the legislature has adjourned “without day”, there is no opportunity for further activity to occur on that bill, and it is effectively “Failed”.

 Why is a bill Sine Die - Failed?

 Many bills and resolutions do not complete all the stages of activity necessary for enactment.
 Perhaps a bill remained in committee for the entire session.
 Or maybe a bill passed one chamber without adequate time to receive a vote in the other chamber of a bicameral legislature.
 Whatever the reason, many bills simply lose the momentum needed to carry them through the entire legislative process.

 These bills that are stuck in the legislative process therefore lack an explicit indication of failure, such as a governor’s veto or vote-down in a chamber.
 Legislatures interpret bills that cannot complete the legislative process prior to the end of session as bills that failed by Sine Die, or Sine Die - Failed.
 In other words, these bills did not achieve the necessary approval of the legislature within the time allotted for legislative activity.